taskcluster/taskcluster-rfcs/rfcs/0153-remove-email-validation-for-metadata-owner.md

 # Summary

-We want to remove the email validation for `metadata.owner` to allow Github applications to safely set their names.
+We want to remove the email validation for `metadata.owner` to allow Github applications to safely set their names within the fields used in `.taskcluster.yml` without breaking the CI automation.

 ## Motivation

 Using Github bots has become a necessity in many repositories that are already using Taskcluster as their CI.
-Many of these bots tweak some of the input fed in `.taskcluster.yml` without an easy way to tweak it.
+Many of these bots set some of the context input fed in `.taskcluster.yml` without an easy way to tweak it.
 One of these examples is the `event.sender.login` which may be directly inferred from the bot without the possibility of configuring it.
 Since this field is often used to feed the `metadata.owner` with an email address, it can often break taskcluster-gitub logic.